-Matters are like bread: the longer they sit there, they go stale; meanwhile, you watch the green pile up and go in the garbage.
+Matters are like bread: the longer they sit there, they go stale; meanwhile, you watch the green pile up and go into the garbage.

 Like sharks, matters need to keep moving or else they’ll die in the sea of papers that is your desk.
-That’s what these 2 KPIs seeks to prevent.
+That’s what these 2 KPIs seek to prevent.

 A practice management system can help—it can identify areas where spending is too high or, on the contrary, if you’ve been neglecting certain areas that can improve your firm’s performance.

 Without new clients, there aren’t old firms.
 Every successful firm needs new clients, but at what cost?
-That’s what these two KPIs seeks to explore.
+That’s what these two KPIs seek to explore.

 Building on the dating analogy, what good is the 1st date if your potential suitor doesn’t want a 2nd?
 Likewise, it’s important to satisfy your clients, so they give you continued business and refer to their friends.